 All of our collaboration, contract and milestone revenues are recognized pursuant to our strategic alliance with King.
-In 2005, King made an upfront cash payment of \$150.0 million to us.
+In 2005, King made a non-refundable upfront cash payment of \$150.0 million to us.
 King has made milestone payments to us of \$25.0 million related to clinical and regulatory milestones under the strategic alliance.
 We could also receive from King up to \$125.0 million in additional milestone payments in the course of clinical development of the opioid painkillers under the strategic alliance.
-Subject to certain limitations, King is also obligated to fund development expenses incurred by us pursuant to the collaboration agreement.
-King is obligated to fund the commercialization expenses of, and has the exclusive right to market and sell, drugs developed in connection with the strategic alliance.
-King is obligated to pay us a 20% royalty on net sales of drugs developed in connection with the strategic alliance, except as to the first \$1.0 billion in cumulative net sales of such drugs, for which the royalty is set at 15%.

-Although we were profitable in 2008 based on payments received from King and interest income, we have yet to generate any revenues from product sales.
-Through September 30, 2009, we have recorded an accumulated deficit of approximately \$117.3 million.
+Although we were profitable in the past based on payments received from King and interest income, we have yet to generate any revenues from product sales.
+Through March 31, 2010, we have recorded an accumulated deficit of approximately \$118.6 million.
 These losses have resulted principally from costs incurred in connection with research and development activities, salaries and other personnel-related costs and general corporate expenses.
 Research and development activities include costs of preclinical and clinical trials as well as clinical supplies associated with our drug candidates.
-Salaries and other personnel-related costs include non-cash stock-based compensation associated with options and other equity awards granted to employees and non-employees.
+Salaries and other personnel-related costs include non-cash stock-based compensation associated with options granted to employees and non-employees.
 Our operating results may fluctuate substantially from period to period as a result of the timing and enrollment rates of clinical trials for our drug candidates and our need for clinical supplies.

-We expect to continue to use significant cash resources in our operations for the next several years and expect that our cash requirements for operating activities and capital expenditures may increase substantially in the future as we:
+We expect to continue to use significant cash resources in our operations for the next several years.
+Our cash requirements for operating activities and capital expenditures may increase substantially in the future as we:

-- continue to conduct preclinical and clinical trials for our drug candidates; - seek regulatory approvals for our drug candidates; - develop, formulate, manufacture and commercialize our drug candidates; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - · maintain, defend and expand the scope of our intellectual property; and - hire additional personnel.
+- continue to conduct preclinical and clinical trials for our drug candidates; - seek regulatory approvals for our drug candidates; - develop, formulate, manufacture and commercialize our drug candidates; - implement additional internal systems and develop new infrastructure; - acquire or in-license additional products or technologies, or expand the use of our technology; - maintain, defend and expand the scope of our intellectual property; and - hire additional personnel.

 Product revenue will depend on the ability to receive regulatory approvals for, and successfully market, our drug candidates.
-If development efforts result in regulatory approval and successful commercialization of drug candidates, we will generate revenue from direct sales of our drugs and, for those of our drugs that are licensed to collaborators, from the receipt of license fees and royalties from sales of licensed products.
+If development efforts result in regulatory approval and successful commercialization of our drug candidates, we will generate revenue from direct sales and, for those of our drugs that are licensed to collaborators, from the receipt of license fees and royalties from sales of licensed products.
 We conduct our research and development programs through a combination of internal and collaborative programs.
 We rely on arrangements with universities, our collaborators, contract research organizations and clinical research sites for a significant portion of our product development efforts.

-The following table summarizes expenses by category for all of our research and development efforts (in thousands):
+We focus substantially all our research and development efforts on the research and development of drugs for the treatment of pain, metastatic melanoma and hemophilia.
+The following table summarizes expenses by category for research and development efforts (in thousands):